LGBTQ sex education: Support within the United States

 Eight states have a sexual health curriculum that affirms LGBTQ+ people.
 These states are California, Oregon, Nevada, Colorado, Illinois, New Jersey, Hawaii, and Connecticut.

+Planned Parenthood is an organization in the United States that advocates for LGBTQ youth and access to LGBTQ sex education.
+Information on their website is available for updated information on laws, education and services for safe sex, and over 500 centers across the US.

 California Healthy Youth Act

 In 2016, the California Healthy Youth Act stated that all sexual health education in California districts must be inclusive of LGBTQ students.
 This requires schools to discuss examples of same-sex relationships and teach about different gender identities.
 School districts must protect LGBTQ students from harassment and prevent discrimination against them.
 Parents are not allowed to "opt-out" specifically from the LGBTQ-related content because this would be considered discrimination.

+Support outside of the United States

+Netherlands

+Students at the age of four in the Netherlands are introduced to age-appropriate topics of sex education.
+As students get older, the information matures, with an in-depth awareness of body parts, reproduction, and areas of safe sex.
+LGBTQ sex education begins at age eight, where topics involving gender and stereotypes are covered.

+Porto, Portugal

+In September 2025, the Porto Proclamation on Sexual Health, Rights, and Justice was implemented in Porto, Portugal.
+This proclamation's goal is to reinforce services and laws in place, nationally and globally to advocate for sexual health as a human right.

+Scotland

+Legal application in Scotland of LGBTQ+ education began, as one of the first countries in Europe, before 2015.
+All public schools are required to learn more about areas of LGBTQ in all areas of study, including sex education.
+The HIV/AIDs epidemic in the 1980s, LGBTQ marriage and parenting, and stereotypes are all areas covered in public education.